koaning/doubtlab/README.md

 - `AbsoluteDifferenceReason`: assign doubt when the absolute difference is too high
 - `RelativeDifferenceReason`: assign doubt when the relative difference is too high

+## Status

+The project is useful, but it is early days for the project.
+Feedback is very welcome!

 ## Related Projects

 - The [cleanlab](https://github.com/cleanlab/cleanlab) project was an inspiration for this one.
 They have a great heuristic for bad label detection but I wanted to have a library that implements many.
 Be sure to check out their work on the [labelerrors.com](https://labelerrors.com) project.